 Yes & No. It depends on other factors, Yes if the diamond got Excellent on these grades and other important factors, but not “ONLY” because the diamond got these grades it means you can get it.

-Look for all other factors, try to see the diamond magnified, or if in physical store, see the diamond light reflection under different lights to see how it sparkles.
+Look for all other factors, try to see the diamond magnified, or if in a physical store, see the diamond light reflection under different lights to see how it sparkles.

-Spend your money on what matters, if the seller was trying to convince you to the get the diamond because it’s Triple Excellent, that shouldn’t be a good sign.
+Spend your money on what matters, if the seller was trying to convince you to get the diamond because it’s Triple Excellent, that shouldn’t be a good sign.

 We always recommend getting your diamond online for a lot of reasons, our favorite store is James Allen: Large inventory, magnified 360 degrees images, great reputation, excellent customer service, and other reasons.